BerkeleyHCI/PolymorphicBlocks/getting-started.md

 > Microcontroller GPIOs (and other IOs like SPI and UART) are _port arrays_, which are dynamically sized.
 > Here, we `request(...)` a new GPIO from the GPIO port array, then connect it to the LED.
 > `request(...)` takes an optional name parameter, the meaning of which depends on the block.
-> For microcontrollers, this name can be used later to manually assign pins to simplify layout.
+>
+> By default, these connections are arbitrarily assigned to microcontroller pins.
+> However pin assignments can also be manually specified (using this name parameter) to simplify board layout - this will be covered at the end of this tutorial.
 >
 > Port arrays behave differently when viewed externally (as we're doing here) and internally (for library builders).
 > Internal usage of port arrays will be covered later in the library building section.